AnyChart/docs.anychart.com/Basic_Charts_Types/Range_Area-SplineArea_Charts.md

 ## Configuration
 Range area charts are configured and tuned almost the same way as usual Area charts<!--, with the only difference: as we have to Y values (high and low point) - we have two tooltips, two labels, two markers and two lines-->.

-So, to configure them we use **rangeArea** node that hold tooltip, label and marker settings.
+So, to configure them we use **rangeArea** node that hold label and marker settings.

-Here is the way of changing upper and lower markers:
+Here is the way of changing upper markers:

 ```
   chart.rangeSplineArea([